 The 21-star flag lasted just one year and the only president to serve under it was James Monroe.
 The following year both Alabama and Maine joined the union resulting in a 23-star flag.
-The 50-star flag, currently in use since the admission of Hawaii in 1959.
+The current 50-star flag has been in use since 1960 after the admission of Hawaii.

 Clayton said there is a light display computer-programmed for shortly after dusk nightly.
 The timing will change with the seasons, and the colors also will change for holidays and special events.

 “The lights are designed to attract attention to the Plaza, spark interest and visitors,” Clayton said.
 “We want to encourage tourists and people from the Springfield community to walk the plaza, spend some time reading the stories told on the history panels and learn more about the struggle for equal opportunity from Lincoln’s time to today.”

 The nightly light display also signals the “close” of the Plaza as it is intended for public use throughout the day as a pedestrian walkway.

 “Bicentennial Plaza is a very public and prominent example of REALTORS® working with heart in their communities.
 In every town and city in Illinois you’ll find REALTORS® fundraising or volunteering for nonprofit and civic causes, promoting economic development,” Clayton said.